 - Zinc 15 by Pure Encapsulations, 60 capsules.
 One a day at any meal.

-- Omega-3 Fatty Acids: Fermented Cod Liver Oil by Green Pasture, 60 or 120 capsules.
-Take 2-3 per day, always during a meal (not before or after) to prevent any possibility of tasting the oil in your throat.
+- Omega-3 Fatty Acids: Arctic Cod Liver Oil by Nordic Naturals, 90 softgels.
+Take 2-3 per day, always in the middle of a meal (not before or after) to prevent any possibility of tasting the oil in your throat later as it dissolves.
 If this still occurs, keep the capsules in the freezer and they will thaw and dissolve in the small intestine instead of the stomach.
+I recommend unflavored.

 - Complex C by MegaFood, 180 tablets.
-This is optional if your fruit and vegetable intake supplies an average of 200 mgs vitamin C per day or more.
-Take 1 a day at any meal.
+This is optional if your fruit and vegetable intake supplies an average of 200 mg vitamin C per day or more.
+Take 1 a day with or without food.

-- Collagens: 1) Vital Proteins Collagen Peptides by Vital Proteins (Types I and III for bone, skin, hair and nails; pill or powder form).
-2) Type II Available Collagen by Jarrow, 60 capsules (Type II for cartilage; pill form).
+- Collagen: 1) Vital Proteins Collagen Peptides by Vital Proteins (Types I and III for bone, skin, hair and nails; pill or powder form) and 2) Type II Available Collagen by Jarrow, 60 capsules (Type II for cartilage; pill form).
 Follow dosing instructions on labels.
 These are optional based on your budget for supplements.
 It’s highly recommended if you can afford to do it, especially in the first year.

 Doing More for Your Bones with Foods